yukyungkoh/job-postings-data-project/3_measure-AI-demand-exposure/README.md

 ## Step 1: Extract tasks from job postings
 * Currently, I use a **large language model** (specifically, Mistral via Ollama) to extract task statements from the job descriptions.
-* Tasks should be action-oriented and exclude qualifications, benefits, or company information.

 #### ⚠️ Caveats
 - Task extraction using LLMs is **time-consuming** (e.g., ~5 hours for 2,000 postings).